Hula Girls: Plot

 At first, only a small core group take the challenge.
 Sanae (Tokunaga) is worried that her widowed father will lose his job, and the ability to support the four kids.
 She convinces her lifelong best friend Kimiko (Aoi) to join her at the disastrous first meeting.
 After the rumor runs through attendees that they will be dancing topless, Sanae and Kimiko seem to be the only two listening to the assurances that the rumor is false, as dozens of their companions flee.
 The two girls are joined by Hatsuko (Ikezu), the organizer's secretary, and Sayuri (Yamazaki), a large clumsy girl.

 Things go poorly as training begins, and a frustrated Hirayama nearly gives up, until the girls' enthusiasm persuades her to give the plan another try.
 Kimiko and her mother, Chiyo (Fuji), have an argument, which prompts the girl to leave home to stay at the school, but as training continues and local unemployment looms, some of the other girls come back and join the school.

-On the day that Sanae's father is fired, he comes home to find her in Hawaiian costume, and beats her.
+On the day that Sanae's father is fired, he comes home to find her in Hawaiian costume and beats her.
 This outrages Hirayama, who attacks him.
-When he leaves, Sanae goes with him to take care of her siblings, after getting Kimiko, who has become the leader of the girls, to promise that she will keep going.
+When he leaves town to search for better prospects, Sanae goes with him to take care of her siblings, after getting Kimiko, who has become the leader of the girls, to promise that she will keep going.

-Crushed by the departure of her friend, Kimiko finds it impossible to maintain the focus needed in dancing, but is told the show must go on.
+Crushed by the departure of her friend, Kimiko finds it impossible to maintain the focus needed in dancing but is told "the show must go on".
 She does not accept this until her brother (Toyokawa) tells her to see it through.
 She pulls herself together in time to join the publicity tour.

-After a disastrous first performance in the tour, the girls come together as a team and the tour is a great success, until a mine accident in which Sayuri's father is caught.
-Told of the accident just before the last planned performance, the troupe prepares to leave for home.
+After a disastrous first performance in the tour, the girls come together as a team and the tour is a great success, until a mine accident in which Sayuri's father is gravely injured.
+Told of the accident just before the last planned performance, the troupe prepares to leave for home so they can care for their loved ones.
 Knowing that her father wants her to succeed, Sayuri begs for the chance to finish the tour.
-The bus pulls into town hours after Sayuri's father dies, and as distraught family and friends berate her, Hirayama claims responsibility for not returning immediately, accepting another failure in her career.
-Her students, however, refuse to let her leave.
+The bus pulls into town hours after Sayuri's father dies, and as distraught family and friends berate her, Hirayama claims responsibility for not returning immediately and prepares to leave only to be stopped by her students.

-However, the imported palm trees are threatened by cold weather.
+However, the imported palm trees for the resort's grand opening are threatened by cold weather.
 A package from Sanae arrives for Kimiko.
 Her mother, Chiyo, brings it to the dance studio, where she sees the skills her daughter has gained.
-Chiyo collects stoves to give her daughter the chance to live her dream.
+Chiyo takes a job as a scrap collector to give her daughter the chance to live her dream.
 She even attends the opening night of the show, at which Kimiko wears the flower sent by Sanae.

 The opening show is a great success, establishing the Joban Hawaiian Center as a tourist destination.